A Quick Low-Down on a New Yorkers Favorite City Parks

 10. Paley Park

 Paley Park is a pocket park, also known as a parkette.
 It was originally a prototype for a brand new kind of public space in 1967.
 The 1/10th-acre park has a magnificent 20-foot high waterfall on the back wall.

 “Vertical Lawns” of English ivy cover the two side walls, literally entrapping its guests in a mini green den.
-There are 17 honey locust trees spuratically placed throughout the central seating area.
+There are 17 honey locust trees sporadically placed throughout the central seating area.

-Mesh chairs and granite tables offer a place to relax, and a food kiosk is located at the parks entrance.
-Its best to visit Paley Park on an off-day, as it frequently reaches its maximum capacity.
+Mesh chairs and granite tables offer a place to relax, and a food kiosk is located at the entrance of the park.
+It’s best to visit Paley Park on an off-day, as it frequently reaches its maximum capacity.
 Paley Park is the perfect place to have a small intimate park experience.

 “If you were a travel writer who wanted to show all means of transport, this would be the perfect place to shoot a picture!,” Pike said.